The 70/30 Rule

 Somethings will go Awry

-On day 2, my husband asked what I thought was wrong with him.
+On day two, my husband asked what I thought was wrong with him.
 I said, “Well he’s in a new time zone, with a large group of people he doesn’t know well trying to get his attention, getting little to no naps, and meals are on the fly, what do you think is wrong?”
-But by day 4 I was losing my cool with him (thank you parent B role) and my husband was able to be the more understanding one.
+But by day four, I was losing my cool with him (thank you parent B role) and my husband was able to be the more understanding one.
 We continued to swap roles waiting and praying for our son to adjust.
 Which didn’t occur until the end of the trip when we left the resort and we were staying at Grandma’s with just her and Papa.
 There I saw the kid I know again.
 He was sweet, playful, and content.
 Too bad no one else saw it.
-But hey, that’s OK next trip he might do better, we preserver!
+But hey, that’s okay!
+Next trip he might do better, we presevere!

 This is a very important rule I highly recommend you adopt!
 Here’s the thing my husband and I were embarrassed that our son couldn’t get it together for family and friends we rarely see.
 We were bummed we couldn’t have the kid that gives you bragging rights with strangers.
-We had the “typical toddler” some moments he was good and others he made you glad he wasn’t your responsibility.
-Here’s what I want you to hear and believe, most people don’t notice the mortification you feel inside because they just see a kid being a kid, many have been in your shoes and get it, and for the rest of them, the ones who might judge, who might get a small glimpse of your kid on a bad day and assume things about them and your parenting… screw em!
+We had the typical toddler: some moments he was good and others he made you glad he wasn’t your responsibility.
+Here’s what I want you to hear and believe, most people don’t notice the mortification you feel inside because they just see a kid being a kid, many have been in your shoes and get it, and for the rest of them, the ones who might judge, who might get a small glimpse of your kid on a bad day and assume things about them and your parenting… forget them!
 You are out there living your lives and showing your child new experiences and challenges and you KNOW your kid and your parenting philosophy.
 It may not be everyone’s cup of tea but you are out there refusing to become completely house trapped by parenthood and helping your child grow.
-I applaud you and remind you when necessary it’s OK to tap out and be Parent B just don’t be afraid to still get out there!
+I applaud you and remind you when necessary it’s okay to tap out and be Parent B. Just don’t be afraid to still get out there!